ShweataNHegde/shweata-hegde-blog/content/posts/week-14/index.md

 _Model of Economy_

 NGIA was interesting, too.
 We discussed China's social credit system and surveillance.
-The course is taught by Prof. Debayan Gupta, it is a bit hard to keep up with him as he throws out ideas and readings.
+The course is taught by Prof. Debayan Gupta.
+It is a bit hard to keep up with him as he throws out ideas and readings.
 But I can see the course being fun.

 I had Office Hours with Centre for Writing and Communication (CWC) to discuss my application on which I had made decent progress, before going to the concert by Amit Chaudari hosted for the YIF cohort.
 Later in the day, I myself perfomed at the Broadway-themed open mic.
-I performed Let It Go from Frozen.
-I was reminded of countless times my sister and I have sung this song together.
+Singing Let It Go from Frozen reminded of countless times my sister and I have sung this song together.
 It was special to sing this song to an energetic audience.

 I came back, worked on the application and slept late after fixing the argument with Karthik.